Spider wasp: Ecology and behavior

 The egg hatches and the larva feeds on the spider, breaking through the integument with its mandibles.
 As the larva feeds on its host, it saves the vital organs, such as the heart and central nervous system, for last.
 By waiting until the final larval instar, it ensures the spider will not decompose before the larva has fully developed.
 The larva has five instar stages before it pupates; no major morphological differences are noted between the first four instars, with the exception of size.
 At the conclusion of the final instar, the larva spins a durable silk cocoon, and emerges as an adult either later in the same season or overwinters, depending on the species and the time of year the larva pupates.
 Some ceropalines lay their egg on a still-active spider, only temporarily paralyzing it, and the wasp larva feeds externally by extracting hemolymph after the egg hatches.
 In time, the spider will die, and the mature wasp larva will then pupate.

-The size of the host can influence whether the wasp's egg will develop as a male or a female; larger prey often yield the (larger) females.
+The size of the host can influence whether the wasp will lay a male or a female egg; larger prey often yield the (larger) females.

 Pepsis thisbe of the southwestern United States exhibits a direct correlation between adult wasp body length and the weight of its host spider, Aphonopelma echina.
 Because the size of a P. thisbe adult is determined by the size of the host provided for it by its mother, the seasonal frequency of host sizes implicitly will determine the size variation in adult wasps.

 In another study on Pepsis thisbe, chemosensory cues were shown to be used to detect specific hosts.
 Specific chemosensory cues attract the wasp to its prey, Aphonopelma echina, despite other host spiders of the same size and frequency being present.
 In studies on Pepsis grossa (formerly P. formosa), a pompilid of the southwestern United States, the wasps were found to have behavioral plasticity.
 Their hunting behavior concerning their host Rhechostica echina improved with experience.
 The time required to complete all behavioral components decreased with each spider killed.

 Concerning mating behavior, males acquire perch territories to scan for incoming receptive females.
 In studies on the tarantula wasp Hemipepsis ustulata, larger males are more likely to acquire perch territories and territorial males appear to increase their chances of mating because receptive females fly to perch sites held by said males.